-Milestone Initial determination Subsequent determination AER advises the Network Operator of material issues under consideration and consults with the Infrastructure Planner.
-36 Periodically throughout the revenue determination process, including but not limited to before our draft and final determinations.
-Periodically throughout the revenue determination process, including but not limited to before our draft and final determinations.
-AER publishes a draft determination for public consultation.
+Milestone Initial determination Subsequent determination (generally every 5 years) AER publishes a preliminary position paper for public consultationAER publishes a draft determination for public consultation.
+Approximately 55 business days from receipt of Network Operator's revenue proposal.
 64 business days from receipt of Network Operator's revenue proposal.
-64 business days from receipt of Network Operator's revenue proposal.
-Network Operator submits revised revenue proposal.
-92 business days from date of receipt of Network Operator's revenue proposal.
-92 business days from date of receipt of Network Operator's revenue proposal.
+Approximately 55 business days from receipt of Network Operator's revenue proposal.64 business days from receipt of Network Operator's revenue proposal.
+Submissions on preliminary position paper closeNetwork Operator submits revised revenue proposal.
+15 business days from the date of publishing the preliminary position paper 92 business days from date of receipt of Network Operator's revenue proposal.
+15 business days from the date of publishing the preliminary position paper 92 business days from date of receipt of Network Operator's revenue proposal.
 Submissions on AER draft determination and Network Operator's revised revenue proposal close.
 Material is published.
 103 business days from date of receipt of Network Operator's revenue proposal 103 business day from date of receipt of Network Operator's revenue proposal.
 AER undertakes assessment of relevant aspects of revised revenue proposal and considers submissions received.
-Ongoing from receipt of Network Operator's revised regulatory proposal.
-Ongoing from receipt of Network Operator's revised regulatory proposal.
+Ongoing from receipt of stakeholder submissions.Network Operator's revised regulatory proposal.
+Ongoing from receipt of stakeholder submissions.Network Operator's revised regulatory proposal.
 AER publishes final determination and supporting analysis.
 126 business days from date of receipt of Network Operator's revenue proposal.
 126 business days from date of receipt of Network Operator's revenue proposal.
 Annual revenue adjustment process consistent with the revenue control mechanism in the determination.
-37 N/A See section 5.5.
+N/A See section 5.5.

-^{}All timing is indicative only.
+\All timing is indicative only.

-The Regulations indicate that, if we are unable to make a revenue determination within 126 business days, we must prepare a report to the NSW Energy Minister that sets out our reasons for not making the determination within that timeframe, the date by which we expect to make the revenue determination and publish the report on our website.38
+The Regulations indicate that, if we are unable to make a revenue determination within 126 business days, we must prepare a report to the NSW Energy Minister that sets out our reasons for not making the determination within that timeframe, the date by which we expect to make the revenue determination and publish the report on our website.